Hardiness zones:

 Temperature: English ivy is very cold tolerant, hardy to -40oF.

-Light: Does not tolerate full sun in Phoenix, and will quickly die when exposed to western, summer, afternoon sun.
-Plant English ivy only in light to full shade.
+Light: In the Phoenix area, English ivy DOES NOT tolerate full sun and will quickly die when exposed to western afternoon sun during summer.
+Because of this, plant English ivy only in light to full shade in Phoenix.

 Soil: Tolerant